App-vNext/Polly/docs/chaos/outcome.md

 };

-// To get notifications when a result is injected var optionsOnBehaviorInjected = new OutcomeStrategyOptions<HttpResponseMessage>
+// To get notifications when a result is injected var optionsOnBehaviorInjected = new ChaosOutcomeStrategyOptions<HttpResponseMessage>
 {
     OutcomeGenerator = new OutcomeGenerator<HttpResponseMessage>()
         .AddResult(() => new HttpResponseMessage(HttpStatusCode.InternalServerError)),